-- What are the statutory requirements for our agency? - What do we do and for whom? - What work are we doing that is not in our statutory requirements, or does not add value to our customer? - What is the desired social outcome or public good we want to achieve? - What are our main products and services? - Who are the customers of those products and services? - What communities aren't currently being served?
+- What are the statutory requirements for our agency? - · What do we do and for whom? - What work are we doing that is not in our statutory requirements, or does not add value to our customer? - What is the desired social outcome or public good we want to achieve? - What are our main products and services? - What communities aren't currently being served?
 Who needs to be reached? - What are we currently achieving?
 What do we want to achieve in the future? - How do we close the gap between where we are today and where we want to be? - What resources will we need to implement these short term strategies? - How will we know if we are succeeding?
 What data is needed to measure success?
 Are we currently collecting that data? - What are the agency's federal funds obligations?
-Do stipulations of optional federal grants match up with agency goals and priorities? - What large technology, capital, or other expenses do we anticipate in the next five to ten years?
+Do stipulations of optional federal grants match agency priorities? - What large technology, capital, or other expenses do we anticipate in the next five to ten years? - What inputs are we monitoring that are used to develop, maintain, or deliver our products and services?
+What effect do our inputs have on our processes?